Long Island Chapter, Inc.

 SECTION I: Professional Membership: Individuals who are engaged in the profession of human resource management and who meet one of the following criteria:

-IV.
-Are full-time attorneys with at least three (3) years experience In counseling and advising clients on matters relating to the human resource profession.
+lV.
+Are full-time attorneys with at least three (3) years experience in counseling and advising clients on matters relating to the human resource profession.

 In no event shall the total SHRM-LI membership consist of less than two thirds (2/3) Professional Membership.

 SECTION II: General Membership: Individuals who are engaged in the profession of human resource management in an exempt or nonexempt position and do not meet the requirements of Professional Membership.
 General Members have the right to vote, but may not hold office in the SHRM LI.
 General Members shall be a SHRM Member in good standing and will be responsible for payment of full SHRM dues at the prevailing rate at each annual renewal.

 SECTION III: Associate Membership: Individuals who do not meet the qualifications of the other classes of membership, but who are interested in the field of human resource management, or are part of an appropriate governmental or educational service.
 Associate Members, as defined herein, shall not have voting rights, shall not be eligible to hold elective offices, shall be a SHRM Member in good standing, and will be responsible for payment of full SHRM dues at the prevailing rate at each annual renewal.

 SECTION IV: Retired Annual Membership: Individuals who are currently a SHRM-LI Member, in the Professional or General class of membership, who have retired from active full-time employment.
 Retired Annual Members have voting rights, can hold an elected office, shall be a SHRM Member in good standing, and will be responsible for payment of full SHRM dues at the prevailing rate at each annual renewal.
 They may be appointed to a position by the Board at the Chapter Level (e.g. Chair).